top of page

 • 2 min read

-At Allied Therapy, we know how concerning it can be when your child isn’t using as many words as expected.
+At Allied Therapy, we understand how concerning it can be when your child isn’t using as many words as expected.
 Parents often wonder: “Should I be worried?
 Should we wait and see?”

-To answer these questions, we sat down with Sam, one of our Speech-Language Pathologists, to share simple strategies you can use at home to support a late talker.
+To answer these questions, we sat down with Sam, one of our Speech-Language Pathologists.
+She shared simple strategies you can use at home to support a late talker.

-A late talker is a child (usually between 18–30 months) who has a smaller vocabulary than expected for their age, but is otherwise developing well.
+A late talker is a child, typically between 18 and 30 months, who has a smaller vocabulary than expected for their age.
+However, they are otherwise developing well.
 Some children catch up on their own, while others benefit from early support to build strong communication foundations.

 Sam’s Top Strategies for Supporting a Late Talker